aryanesmaili/PexitaMVC/README.md

 PexitaMVC is a web application built with ASP.NET Core MVC that simplifies the process of splitting bills among friends or groups.
 Unlike traditional bill-splitting apps that divide costs equally, PexitaMVC allows users to specify how much each person has to pay, accommodating situations where contributions are unequal.

-This project is designed as a learning platform for Clean Architecture, SOLID principles, testing and other essential skills.
+This project is designed as a learning platform for T-SQL, Clean Architecture, SOLID principles, testing and other essential skills.

 ## Features